Join us to

 Upcoming Events

-Join us Sunday mornings for a 12 week series through some of the Psalms.
-We recently finished an expository series through the Gospel of Luke and we look forward to beginning a series through Acts later this Fall.
+Join us Sunday mornings for a series through some of the Psalms.
+After a couple of months in the Psalms we look forward to beginning an expository sermon series through Acts.

-Join us Sundays at 11:30am.
-Our current class is "How to Understand & Interpret the Bible."
-This class will teach us about biblical interpretation in general and about the specific kinds of genres found in Scriptures.
+Join us after the service (at 11:30am) for our current class: "How to Understand & Interpret the Bible."
+This class discusses important topics about biblical interpretation in general as well as how to interpret specific genres found in Scriptures.
 Join us and learn how to read and understand the Bible better.

 In this 8-session study on the book of Galatians, author and Bible teacher Elizabeth Woodson reveals that the struggle to fully embrace our freedom in Christ is not a new problem.
 Walking verse-by-verse through Paul's letter, Elizabeth highlights how this letter teaches us that in the gospel alone do we gain what we desire—freedom from sin and freedom to experience true peace, living the abundant life Jesus offers.